Middle Eastern crisis (2023–present): June 2025

-On 13 June 2025, Israel launched large-scale attacks against targets in several areas in Iran.
+On 13 June, Israel launched large-scale attacks against targets in several areas in Iran which began the Twelve-Day War.
 Israel targeted nuclear facilities, military installations, and the private residences of senior officials, causing damage to key nuclear sites and killing Iran's top military leadership.
 Islamic Revolutionary Guard Corps (IRGC) commander Hossein Salami, Iranian Armed Forces Chief of Staff Major General Mohammad Bagheri, and nuclear scientists Fereydoon Abbasi and Mohammad Mehdi Tehranchi were killed in the attacks, according to Iranian state media.
-The attacks killed both Iranian military members and Iranian civilians.
+The attacks killed Iranian military members as well as civilians.

 On 21 June, US President Trump announced the US had attacked multiple nuclear sites in Iran, including Fordow Fuel Enrichment Plant, Natanz Nuclear Facility, and a third site in Isfahan in support of Israel and to attempt to completely destroy the Iranian nuclear program.
 The international community reacted with alarm at the escalation.
+On 23 June, Iran retaliated for the US airstrikes on their nuclear facilities by firing at least 14 short-range and medium-range ballistic missiles at the Al Udeid Air Base in Qatar.
+Nearly all of the missiles were shot down.